NeurLZ: An Online Neural Learning-Based Method to Enhance Scientific Lossy Compression: Evaluation

 \subsection{Experimental Results}

-\textbf{Decompression Error Validation.} Since the decompression error originates from the training process, we first examine the training dynamics.
-Figure \ref{fig:training-evolution} presents two experiments on the Nyx dataset's Dark Matter Density and Temperature fields, where \proj~ enhances the SZ3 compressor with a relative error bound of 1E-3.
-The results show that the PSNR of \proj~ increases rapidly and significantly exceeds the original PSNR.
-Around 100 epochs, the PSNR improvement stabilizes.
-The figures also display the Outlier Rate (OLR) (\%), which indicates the percentage of outlier points relative to the total data points.
-A lower OLR results in reduced overhead, referred to as \textit{coordsOverhead}, for storing the coordinates of outlier points, as discussed in Section \ref{section_error-bound}.
-As the PSNR improves, the OLR rapidly decreases to 0.01\%, leading to a further reduction in overhead.
-Consequently, the significant PSNR improvement and reduced \textit{coordsOverhead} result in bit rate reductions of approximately 66.4\% and 36.3\%, as shown in Table \ref{tab:bitrate}.
+\FakeParagraph{Error validation} To validate the error distribution, we first analyze training dynamics.
+Figure \ref{fig:training-evolution} shows experiments on two Nyx fields, where \proj~enhances SZ3 with a 1E-3 bound.
+PSNR improves rapidly, then stabilizes around 100 epochs, and significantly exceeds the original.
+The Outlier Rate (OLR) (\%), representing the percentage of outliers, decreases sharply to 0.01\%, reducing the coordinate overhead for storing outlier locations.
+These improvements yield bit rate reductions of 66.4\% and 36.3\% at the same PSNR, respectively (Table \ref{tab:bitrate}).

-After training, the coordinates of outliers—those exceeding 2$\times$ the error bound—are saved and attached to the compressed format.
-During decompression, based on the stored coordinates, the values of the outlier points are first enhanced and then replaced with in-bound decompressed values, resulting in the final enhanced values, as discussed in Section \ref{section_error-bound}.
-This process ensures the strict error bound is respected.
-In Figure \ref{fig:error-distribution}, different experiments on the SZ3 compressor are shown with a stricter error bound of 5E-5. \proj~ ensures that no points exceed this 5E-5 error bound, demonstrating that all errors are confined within the specified limit.
-Compared to the original error distribution by SZ3, \proj~ exhibits a more concentrated distribution, indicating reduced entropy.
+After learning, outlier coordinates are saved in the compressed archive.
+During decompression, outliers are replaced by in-bound decompressed values, ensuring that strict error bounds are maintained.
+Figure \ref{fig:error-distribution} clearly demonstrates the enhancement of SZ3 compression under a stricter targeted 5E-5 error bound, where \proj~confines all errors within this limit, with a more concentrated error distribution than that of SZ3.

-\textbf{Enhanced Data Visualization.} Figure \ref{fig:comparison} visually compares the original, decompressed, initial enhanced, and final enhanced values of the Temperature and Dark Matter Density fields from the 128\textsuperscript{th} slice along the first dimension of the Nyx dataset.
-All values have a shape of (512, 512).
-To facilitate visualization given the wide value range, a log scale was employed.
-The decompressed values were obtained using the SZ3 compressor with a relative error bound of 5E-5, while the initial and final enhanced values were generated by \proj.
-The results clearly demonstrate that both the initial and final enhanced values exhibit superior visual quality compared to the decompressed values, further supported by the PSNR improvements.

-For the Temperature field, the decompressed image has a PSNR of 92.7, whereas the final enhanced version achieves a PSNR of 95.7.
-From a visual perspective, \proj~ provides a more detailed reconstruction than SZ3.
-In the Dark Matter Density field, the decompressed values from SZ3 exhibit noticeable noise, particularly in the background regions with lower dark matter concentrations, resulting in a PSNR of 92.9.
-In contrast, the enhanced values from \proj~ significantly reduce the noise, yielding a background that closely resembles the original values, as reflected in an improved PSNR of 96.3.
-This demonstrates that the skipping DNN models effectively mitigate noise, leading to a notable increase in PSNR.